business dispute arbitration in Lesterville, Missouri 63654

 Arbitration Showdown in Lesterville: The Miller & Co. vs. Greenleaf Supplies Dispute

 In late 2023, a simmering business dispute in the small town of Lesterville, Missouri, escalated into a tense arbitration that would test more than just contracts.
-The case, filed under arbitration case #AR2023-0912, pitted Miller & Co., a local construction firm, against Greenleaf Supplies, a regional supplier of building materials.
+The case, filed under arbitration case #AR2023-0912, pitted Miller & Co., a local construction firm, against the claimant, a regional supplier of building materials.
 At stake was $245,000 — a critical amount for both parties in a community where every dollar counts.

 The timeline began in March 2023, when Miller & Co. placed a large order of specialty lumber and roofing materials with Greenleaf, timed to meet the aggressive schedule of a new residential subdivision on the outskirts of Lesterville (zip code 63654).
 Initial deliveries went smoothly, but by July, Miller & Co. claimed that a shipment worth $89,000 was defective: large quantities of warped lumber that caused costly delays on-site.